Understanding Multimodal LLMs Under Distribution Shifts: An Information-Theoretic Approach: Empirical Validation on Real Benchmark

-\paragraph{Verification of bound.} We now validate our main Theorem.
+\paragraph{Correlation between RP score and EMI.} We first conduct the Spearman correlation analysis and Kendall's tau analysis between the RP score and our empirical estimates of EMI.
+In Table \ref{tab:rp_emi_corr}, we can see that EMI estimates exhibit a strong correlation with RP score, both in terms of absolute coefficient and $p$-value, across all models.
+This empirical evidence validates the theoretical connection between EMI and RP score discussed in Theorem \ref{Main-thm1-thm}.
+Therefore, our EMI can be used as a reliable and cost-effective alternative to RP for MLLM evaluation with theoretical grounding. \paragraph{Verification of bound.} We now validate our main Theorem.
 Figure \ref{fig:emid_ub_scatter} (left two) shows the scatter plots comparing EMID with its upper bound across four models, each evaluated over 34 and 27 synthetic and natural distribution shifts.
 We see a clear trend between EMID and its upper bound in the synthetic shift where we could directly control the severity of shifts.
-While the natural shift setup is noisier, a similar overall trend is observed.
+While the result of the natural shift case is noisier, the overall trend is similar.
 Meanwhile, our bounds depend on the distributional discrepancy between the model's response $\hat{y}$ and the ground truth response $y$.
-Thus, they naturally induce different bounds for each MLLM.
-The right panel of Figure \ref{fig:emid_ub_scatter} presents model-wise plots with linear regression coefficients, where we observe that each model has a different degree of performance sensitivity against shifts.
-Pearson correlation analysis results in Table \ref{tab:emid_ub_pearson} further confirm statistically significant correlations between EMID and its upper bound, supporting the validity of the theorem.
+Thus, they naturally induce different bounds per MLLM.
+The right panel of Figure \ref{fig:emid_ub_scatter} presents model-wise plots with linear regression coefficients, where we observe that each model has a different degree of sensitivity against shifts.
+Pearson correlation analysis results in Table \ref{tab:emid_ub_pearson} further confirm statistically significant correlations between EMID and its upper bound, supporting the validity of our theorems.

-\paragraph{Partial bound analysis.} It is common that we can not access the ground truth response $Y$ from our evaluation dataset in advance.
-Then, one may want to use the EMID upper bound as an estimator of the maximum risk of MLLM given two datasets, i.e., $\max \text{EMID}(P_{\mathbf{X}Y},Q_{\mathbf{X}Y};\theta)$, by neglecting the output-related term $\Delta$.
-In Figure \ref{fig:emid_partialub_scatter}, we investigate whether the summation of two JS divergence terms can still be predictive for EMID.
-Although the trends become loose compared to the full bound due to the non-optimality of MLLM parameters, the partial upper bound still has moderate correlations (denoted by Pearson $r$) with EMID.